-Charity Hospice Rn will introduce you to the Emergency Preparedness Plan we have in place in case of any environmental disasters and what you need to do to protect your loved one and yourself.
+A Charity Hospice RN will introduce you to the Emergency Preparedness Plan we have in place in the event of an environmental disaster and what you need to do to protect your loved one and yourself.
+We will also develop an individualized safety plan.

 If you should have a fire or a gas leak in your home: notify the fire department immediately!